 Princess Beatrice Elizabeth Mary of York was born on 8th August, 1988 at The Portland Hospital, London, the first child of The Duke of York and Sarah, Duchess of York, and fifth grandchild of The Queen and The Duke of Edinburgh.
-HRH is seventh, and the 2’nd female, in the line of succession to the throne of the UK and 15 other Commonwealth realms.
+HRH is eighth in , and the 2’nd female, in the line of succession to the throne of the UK and 15 other Commonwealth realms.

 She was educated at St. George’s School in Ascot from 2000-2007, completing her A-levels in Drama, History and Film Studies.
 In her final year at St. George school.
 Princess Beatrice was Head Girl.